telerik/xaml-docs/controls/radexpander/howto/animation.md

 ---
-title: Expander Animation
+title: Customize Expander Animation
-page_title: Expander Animation
+page_title: Customize Expander Animation
-description: Expander Animation
+description: This article shows how to disable or enable and also customize the RadExpander default expand/collapse animations.
 slug: radexpander-howto-animation
 tags: expander,animation
 published: True